iosedat/iosedat/README.md

 <p align="left"> <a href="https://twitter.com/iosedat" target="blank"><img src="https://img.shields.io/twitter/follow/iosedat?logo=twitter&style=for-the-badge" alt="iosedat" /></a> </p>

-- 🔭 I’m currently working on **My own Projects.**
+- 🔭 I’m currently working on **my own Projects.**

-- 🌱 I’m currently learning **SwiftUI and Server-Side Swift**
+- 🌱 I’m currently learning **SwiftUI, Back-end Development on SwiftUI and Server-Side Swift**

-- 👨‍💻 All of my projects are available at [soon here….](soon here….)
+- 👨‍💻 All of my projects will be available soon here...

 - 📝 I regularly write articles on [iosedat.com](iosedat.com)

 - 💬 Ask me about **IT and Swift.
-I will try my best to help.**
+I will try my best to help you.**

 - 📫 How to reach me **me@iosedat.com**

 - 📄 Know about my experiences [sedatyildirim.at/resume](sedatyildirim.at/resume)

-- ⚡ Fun fact **as an IT Allrounder after 15 years of Experience it is really crazy to begin Programming on my 30s.**
+- ⚡ Fun fact **as an IT Allrounder after 15 years of Full Stack Experience it is really crazy to begin Programming on my 30s.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">